rknightuk/rknight.me/src/posts/blog/2024/2024-05-13-100-best-albums-robbs-version.md

 - From Under the Cork Tree - Fall Out Boy (70 plays)
 - Lace Up - Machine Gun Kelly (70 plays)
 - Saviors - Green Day (68 plays)
+- The Wack Album - The Lonely Island (67 plays)

 Here's my top 50 artists for the same period.
 I went for 50 because beyond that the plays were quite low and not as relevant as they are in albums.